-- (g) Change the background colour to be a light-blue "sky" colour. - (h) Know how to orbit, pan, and zoom in the scene.
+- (g) Change the background colour to be light purple. - (h) Know how to orbit, pan, and zoom in the scene.
 This is done via left-mouse-drag, right-mouse-drag, and mouse-wheel.
-On a Mac trackpad: click-drag, two-finger click-drag, two-finger drag, respectively. - (i) (1 point) Change the custom object, which is currently a white square, to be an orange pyramid with a square base that is parallel to the ground plane.
+On a Mac trackpad: click-drag, two-finger click-drag, two-finger drag, respectively. - (i) (1 point) Change the custom object, which is currently a white square, to be a set of orange vertical walls that form a triangle when seen from above.
 Modify the properties of the material as needed. - (j) (1 point) Create an instance of a second torus.
 Change the orientation so that it is parallel to the ground.
-Change the position so that the first torus and second torus are linked together, like links in a chain. - (k) (1 point) Build a twisting stack of three cubes, coloured while, green, and yellow (from bottom to top). - (l) (1 point) The light source, shown as a red sphere, can currently be moved using the W,A,S,D keys.
-Change the code so that the movement of the light source is bounded to $x, y \in [-5, 5]$.
-Also make the light source yellow. - (m) The Armadillo has its own vertex shader and fragment shader, stored in glsl/armadillo.vs.glsl and glsl/armadillo.fs.glsl, respectively.
-Here, we will only be experimenting with making a few small changes to the fragment shader.
+Change the position so that the first torus and second torus are linked together, like links in a chain. - (k) (1 point) Build a twisting stack of three cubes, coloured green, yellow, and pink (from bottom to top). - (l) (1 point) The light source, shown as a red sphere, can currently be moved using the W,A,S,D keys.
+Change the code so that the movement of the light source is bounded to $x, y \in [-5, 5]$ .
+Make the light source yellow. - (m) The Armadillo has its own vertex shader and fragment shader, given in a1.html.
+We will be experiment with making a few small changes to the fragment shader.
 First, remove a semicolon from one of the fragment shader statements.
 What happens?
-Look at the start of the console log for any useful information.
-Add the semicolon back in. - (n) Save a copy of the key line in the current fragment shader, i.e., gl_FragColor = Now change the fragment shader to shade all pixels of the Armadillo green.
-Preserve this change as a comment in your shader.

-- (o) (2 points) Now we will change the fragment shader to compute the lighting according to light coming from a fixed direction.
-In the shader, define a lighting direction, L, that points towards the light, as a vec3 having a value of (0.0,0.0,-1.0).
-Note that that the decimal values are important here, because without them, the numbers 0 and 1 would be interpreted as integers by the GLSL compiler.
-Now define a float, i, that will model the intensity or brightness of the surface as the dot product between N and L. This defines a basic diffuse lighting model.
-Note that GLSL provides a function dot(a,b) that computes the dot product between two vectors a and b.
-Assign the computed intensity, i, to each of the red, green, and blue channels of the final fragment.
-This should produce a grey-shaded armadillo. - (p) (3 points) Creative Component: Make several further changes and additions to your scene to make it interesting.
+Look at the console log.
+Add the semicolon back in. - (n) Save a copy of the key line in the current fragment shader, i.e., gl\FragColor = ....
+Now change the fragment shader to shade all pixels of the Armadillo green.
+Preserve this change as a comment in your shader. - (o) (2 points) Change the fragment shader to render the intensity according to light coming from a fixed direction.
+In the shader, define a lighting direction, L=(0.0,0.0,-1.0), that points towards the light.
+The decimal values are important here, otherwise the numbers will be interpreted as integers.
+Now define a float, i, computed to give a diffuse lighting model, N dot L. GLSL provides a function dot(a,b) that computes $a \cdot b$ .
+Assign the computed intensity, i, to each of the red, green, and blue components of the final fragment, to produce a grey-shaded armadillo. - (p) (3 points) Creative Component: Make several further changes and additions to your scene to make it interesting.
 The most compelling scenes will be shown in class.
 You are free to experiment with a variety of features.
-Give appropriate attribution if you borrow from example three.js code online.
+Give attribution if you borrow from example three.js code online.

-Submit your assignment by the deadline using:
+Submit your assignment by the deadline using: handin cs314 a1.

-handin cs314 a1

 Show your demo to a TA in your lab section, or during the extra lab hours (to be arranged).
 You should be able to answer questions related to the various experiments you performed above.